mapbox/awesome-vector-tiles/README.md

 - [tiler @thomersch](https://github.com/thomersch/grandine/tree/master/cmd/tiler) - Command line tool to convert GeoJSON to Vector Tiles (written in Go language).
 - [geojson2mvt](https://github.com/NYCPlanning/geojson2mvt) - npm package for building a static vector tile tree for given xyz bounds from a geojson file (uses [geojson-vt](https://github.com/mapbox/geojson-vt))
 - [OGR MVT](http://gdal.org/drv_mvt.html) and [MBTiles](http://gdal.org/frmt_mbtiles.html) - The GDAL/OGR MVT and MBTILES drivers can be used to read and write vector tiles, respectively as tileset on the filesystem or in a mbtiles container (GDAL >= 2.3.0)
+- [MBUtil](https://github.com/mapbox/mbutil) - Import and export MBTiles to disk :warning: no longer maintained
+- [Datamaps](https://github.com/ericfischer/datamaps) C application that can be used to create vector tiles and store them in an mbtiles.
+See the `render-vector` command. :warning: no longer maintained, use tippecanoe instead

 ## Mapbox GL JS Plugins